The Yummy Life

 Directions

 Preheat oven to 400 degrees.
-Place paper liners in a 12-cup muffin tin.
+Using cooking spray or butter, grease inside of 12 muffin tins; or place paper liners in muffin tin.

 --First make crumb topping.* In a bowl, whisk together flour, brown sugar, and cinnamon.
 Chop butter into 1/2" pieces and cut into flour/sugar mixture using a two forks and/or your fingers, until clumps form.
 Add granola and mix.
 Set aside.